woocommerce/qit-documentation/docs/core-concepts/test-types-overview.md

-# Understanding Test Types in QIT
+# Understanding test types in QIT

 QIT supports multiple kinds of tests designed to ensure the quality, compatibility, and security of WooCommerce extensions.
 These tests fall into two main categories: **Managed Tests** and **Custom E2E Tests**.

 By utilizing these test types, you can leverage QIT to catch issues early, maintain compatibility with evolving WordPress and WooCommerce versions, and deliver a reliable experience to merchants and their customers.

-## Managed Tests
+## Managed tests

 Managed tests are a suite of pre-built, standardized test scenarios maintained by the QIT team.
 They require no additional setup from you—just run them against your extension, and QIT will handle the rest.